junxit/us-congress-bills-114/metadata.md

 - 2016-06-16 — Senate amendment proposed (on the floor): Amendment SA 4727 proposed by Senator Cornyn for Senator Grassley.(consideration: CR S4270; text: CR S4270)
 - 2016-06-16 — Senate amendment submitted
 - 2016-06-16 — The committee amendments agreed to by Unanimous Consent.
+- 2016-06-20 — Received in the House.
+- 2016-06-20 — Referred to the Committee on the Judiciary, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-06-20 — Referred to the Committee on the Judiciary, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-06-20 — Referred to the Committee on the Judiciary, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.